nvembar/fpds-proxy/README.md

 To test, update the configuration and launch with `nginx -c <file>`.
 Then use cURL or wget to call the server.
 The proxy will send the entire path and query paramters as-is to the FPDS server.
 If you use self-signed certificates, you may need to provide the public key manually to cURL or wget (e.g., by using the `--cacert` option to cURL).
 For cURL, the following will forward a query on the ATOM feed.
 Note that the request forces a TLS 1.0 request to the server.
 Replace `<proxy_host>` with the location you deploy your proxy.

+This proxying will not resolve issues with URLs that directly point to FPDS or the beta environment.
+However, a judicious use of a hosts configuration on the client server, to point the client to proxy directly.

 ### Retrieving the FPDS Front Page

 ```